Ancient commons with Bitcoin as the sun

 Bitcoin's codebase is a commons: a shared resource that benefits everyone but no one owns.
 Traditional commons fail due to tragedy of the commons.
 Ostrom showed how to manage commons successfully.
 Bitcoin Commons applies these proven principles through cryptographic enforcement.

 Cypherpunks focused on eliminating trusted third parties in transactions.
 Bitcoin Commons extends this to development: eliminate trusted parties in governance through cryptographic enforcement, transparency, and forkability.
-BLLVM extends this to implementation: eliminate trusted implementations through mathematical proof.
+BLVM extends this to implementation: eliminate trusted implementations through mathematical proof.